GSA/digitalgov-workflow/_pages/principles.md

 ## Listen

 Everything we do is informed by what our audience needs.
 We apply multiple methods for measuring, listening, and understanding to our products.

+## Work in the open

+We do all of our work in the open and strive to organize our work in ways that allow others to participate.